soniaturcotte/soniaturcotte/readme.md

 ### Hello 👋🏻

-I’m a designer who does research and sometimes code.
+I’m a designer who researches and sometimes codes.
 I care a lot about accessibility and inclusive design.

 I’m learning CSS Grid and Typescript for my new side project, [a gallery viewer](https://some-gallery-thing.toby.codes).